gazebosim/gz-harmonic/highlights.md

     is not available yet.

 - [Add Vulkan QML backend](https://github.com/gazebosim/gz-gui/pull/467)
+  - Improves support for the Vulkan in the 3D rendering window in Gazebo GUI by adding native Vulkan backend using Qt's QML Vulkan Render Hardware Interface (RHI).
+    For Qt versions >= 5.15.2, Gazebo is able to pass the Vulkan texture from Ogre to Qt and renders it onto the QQuickWindow (GPU -> GPU).
+    For Qt versions < 5.15.2, a fallback method is used in which the Vulkan texture from Ogre is first transferred to the CPU then passed to Qt (GPU -> CPU -> GPU).

 - [Add support for Acoustic comms](https://github.com/gazebosim/gz-sim/pull/1755), [gz-sim#1793](https://github.com/gazebosim/gz-sim/pull/1793)
+  - Adds an acoustic comms system.
+The system contains a propagation model implemented where the signal to noise ratio is computed using sonar equation (as opposed to log path loss equation in RF comms propagation model) which in turn affects the packet drop probability.

 - [Show subscribers info when running topic info](https://github.com/gazebosim/gz-transport/pull/384)
   - [List subscribed topics when running topic list](https://github.com/gazebosim/gz-transport/pull/379)
+  - Adds the ability to list subscribers and show their info.
+Previously when using the `gz topic` CLI, only publishers are listed when `gz topic -l` or `gz topic -i -t <topic_name>` is invoked.
+Now it is possible to also see information about the subscribers.

 - [Add support for merge-includes in worlds](https://github.com/gazebosim/sdformat/pull/1233)
+  - Implements support for the `//world/include/@merge` SDF tag, i.e. `<include merge='true'>` in `<world>`.
+    Merge-include in `<world>` allows models that themselves contain nested models to be merged into the world such that the nested models are placed directly in the `<world>` without the additional name scope of the parent model.

 - [Support world joints (joints inside `<world>` tags)](https://github.com/gazebosim/gz-sim/pull/1949)
   - [dartsim: Add support for joints in worlds](https://github.com/gazebosim/gz-physics/pull/501)
   - [sdf/1.10: support //world/joint specification](https://github.com/gazebosim/sdformat/pull/1117)
+  - Implements support for the `//world/joint` SDF tag that allows two models in `<world>` to be attached together by the specified joint.
+Note that some systems that operate on joints, such as the JointPositionController, require that the system is instantiated inside a model, and therefore, will not work with world joints.

 - [Add Projector](https://github.com/gazebosim/gz-rendering/pull/845)
   - [Support loading Projectors](https://github.com/gazebosim/gz-sim/pull/1979)